wade-cheng/compile-typst-site/README.md

 └── compile-typst-site.toml
 ```

-That is, just like `cargo`, `just`, `uv`, and so on, you can use the binary while in a subdirectory of the project root.
+That is, just like `cargo`, `just`, `uv`, and so on, you can use `compile-typst-site` while in a subdirectory of the project root.

 When you do so, it looks at every file in `src`.
+One of the following happens:

-- Typst files are compiled by calling your local Typst CLI, so you should have one installed.
+- Typst files are compiled by calling your local Typst CLI; we expect one to be installed.
 - Files matching those in the `passthrough_copy` array in `compile-typst-site.toml` are copied over.
 Matching can use globs, processed with the `globset` crate.
 This is probably unidiomatic to file paths (`*` matches recursively instead of just the first layer).
 - Other files are ignored.

-If file watching is turned on, changes or additions to `src` will only recompile that file.
-Changes or additions to `templates` will recompile the entire project.
+If file watching is turned on, changes in `src` will only recompile that file.
+Changes in `templates` will recompile the entire project (all of `src`).
+We aren't smart enough to detect exactly which dependents to be changed.

 See `compile-typst-site --help` and the example for more details.

-The config file at `compile-typst-site.toml`
+The config file at `compile-typst-site.toml` is specified as such:

 ```rust
 struct ConfigFile {